 As a child, gender identity was not something I even knew existed♣; I just accepted myself and was neither happy nor dissatisfied with it: genetically and physically male.
 It is true that puberty left me feeling very strange, but again I knew it to be normal and didn’t feel strongly about it one way or another (there was definitely no revulsion or desire for reversion).
 I was attracted to women so knew I wasn’t gay, but always seemed to end up being the best friend rather than a boyfriend; this didn’t bother me at all, though as I grew up my fantasies tended to incline to being with a woman as a woman rather than an observing male.
 I also had a quite large disconnect between my mind and body, often to such an extent that the ‘I’ of my mind/ego/id only seemed to be an inhabitant of my physical body, rather than a necessarily corporeal part of it; after all, the former can’t exist without the biological construct of the latter.

 When I was about 30, I was suddenly hit by what at the time I called ‘body shocks’: they initially presented as what I much later discovered was body dysmorphia, before quickly becoming so-called secondary gender dysphoria (primary being that from a very young age, possibly even your earliest memory, you knew your body was wrong).
 I’d awaken from deeply satisfying dreams of being female, and upon seeing my morning reflection in the mirror literally not know who it was; even without any remembered dreams, the mirrored-image disconnects manifested in increasingly stronger terms so that it became almost physical as well as mental and emotional, but I had no idea what do to about it.
-(This was entirely unrelated to the mirror-image effect where one is so accustomed to seeing your reflection that seeing a left-right reversed image as other people perceive you can be a little disconcerting, but it’s still recognisably you.)
-It eventually reached the point where I was having regression nightmares before I’d even made up my mind to do anything; by that, I mean my post-op dream-self was having nightmares of awakening from what she thought was a successful operation, only to find that nothing had changed.
+(This was entirely unrelated to the mirror-image effect where one is so accustomed to seeing a reflection that seeing a left-right reversed image as other people perceive you can be a little disconcerting, but it’s still recognisably you.)
+It eventually reached the point where I was having regression nightmares before I’d even made up my mind to do anything; by that, I mean my post-op dream-self was having nightmares of awakening from what she thought was a successful reassignment operation, only to find that nothing had changed.